DM-AirTech/VertiMonitor/README.md

 3,51.5170358,-0.0921961,100
 ```

-2. Just like method 1 use the following terminal command with the exception of adding the csv file path.
+2. Just like method 1 please use the following terminal command with the exception of adding the csv file path.

 `python verti_monitor_CLI.py -k "API_KEY" -m "MODE" -md "gfs_global" -d "START_TIME" -a "END_TIME" -i "AIRCRAFT_ID" -p WIND RAIN TEMP_MIN TEMP_MAX --csv /path/to/points.csv`

 ### Method 3: Python integration
-In your Python script, import verti_monitor_integrate and use the send_request function as shown in below:
+In your Python script, import Sample_Integrate and use the send_request function as shown in below:
 ```
-import verti_monitor_integrate
+import Sample_Integrate

 api_key = "YOUR_API_KEY"
 mode = "MODE"